bpc-einvoicing/bpc-semantics-spreadsheet-tools/README.md

 ## Documentation and demonstration - using the validation results

 The `readme-bpc-artifacts.html` file in the downloaded ZIP describes the use of the validation artifacts that are produced by this process.

+Included in the documentation are instructions for using the unzipped "`val/windows-drag-n-drop/`" directory.

 Note that the programmer's documentation of each of the XSLT stylesheets used in the generation is found in the `archive-only-not-in-final-distribution` directory of the downloaded ZIP.
 The Ant script governing the generation process also is found in that directory.